maxwellgriffith345/LoadForecast/README.md

 horizon, and iterating predictions forward step by step.

-In a recursive forecaster, each predicted value is fed back as an input to predict the next step — this allows forecasting arbitrary horizons from a single model at the cost of compounding prediction error over longer horizons.
+In a recursive forecaster, each predicted value is fed back as an input to predict the next step so a single model can be used for forecasting any time horizons but the forecast error will compound at each step

 ### Train / Validation / Test Split
 All splits are strictly chronological to prevent data leakage.